-Southern Potato Salad is a classic recipe perfect for Sunday suppers, summertime lunches, picnics, reunions, and every possible celebration!
-This potato salad recipe is a family favorite!
+Southern Potato Salad – Potato salad is a classic recipe perfect for every possible summer celebration!
+Made with potatoes, pickles, onions, and eggs, this potato salad is an all-time favorite!

 I grew up being the official taste-tester when my Mama made her potato salad.
 I’d pull the kitchen stool as close to the area of the bar where she was making her potato salad as I possibly could so that I could oversee the process.
 With my short, little girl legs swinging, I didn’t want to miss a single step of it.